-The demographics reported by the SANDAG estimates used for comparison are not necessarily a direct reflection of the demographics of Carlsbad on any given day.
-Some factors which account for this may include:
+The demographics reported by the Lightcast estimates used for comparison are not necessarily a direct reflection of the demographics of Carlsbad on any given day.
+Some factors which account for the fluctuation in population may include:

-- 1) The data only accounts for actual residents and not tourists or visitors to the city. - 2) Carlsbad boarders several other cities and the populations of these locations are known to traverse Carlsbad for work, entertainment, shopping, dining, and/or various other activities. - 3) Carlsbad contains a freeway, highway, NCTD railways, and the McClellan-Palomar Airport, all of which provide access to and from the city for both local and long-distance visitors.
+- 1) The data only accounts for actual residents and not tourists or visitors to the city. - 2) Carlsbad borders several other cities and the populations of these locations are known to traverse Carlsbad for work, entertainment, shopping, dining, or various other activities. - 3) Carlsbad contains a freeway, highway, railways, and the McClellan-Palomar Airport, all of which provide access to and from the city for both local and long-distance visitors.